What Color Is Poverty? Dismantling Racial Wealth Gap

 Does this mean it’s impossible to achieve such circumstances?

 It’s not impossible.
-But doing so isn’t also the most leisurely walk in the park.
+But doing so isn’t the most leisurely walk in the park.

 Closing this racial wealth gap is pure in intention.
 It works as a solution around the moral imperative of elevating everyone’s quality of life together.
 Nobody gets left behind.

 While a positive sentiment, optimism must still grapple with reality.
-The wealth and privilege concentration in America is far too imbalanced.
-If society’s priority is slowly dismantling the racial wealth gap, they must proactively invest in Black households and communities.
-This provides them leverage to level with those above them, considering their lack of accessible resources and opportunities.
+The concentration of wealth and privilege in America is far too imbalanced.
+If society’s priority is slowly dismantle the racial wealth gap, it must proactively invest in Black households and communities.
+This provides them with leverage to level with those above them, considering their lack of accessible resources and opportunities.

 When society has long been unjust, the first steps to achieving equality might also be unfair.